 4. The Platform is Experiencing Downtime

 Many jurisdictions are beginning to acknowledge cryptos.
 As such, they’re increasingly bringing crypto projects under regulation.
 And at times, regulators get court orders to suspend the activities of an exchange or specific accounts.
-Not keen to run afoul of the law, these exchanges have no recourse but to comply.
+Not keen to run afoul of the law, these exchanges have no choice but to comply.

 A case in point is last year’s freeze of Virgil Capital’s crypto funds.
 The SEC obtained an injunction suspending the former and its affiliates from accessing their crypto holdings.
 At the time, the former accused the latter of abetting fraud by one of its directors.
-It follows that Virgil Capital and even its customers would face account suspensions for the duration of the injunction.
+It follows that Virgil Capital and its customers would face account suspensions for the duration of the injunction.

 Prominent Exchanges That Have Previously Frozen User Accounts